sarahbarron/Stream-3-Project/README.md

     - The Shop - there is a link to this page from the navigation bar and landing page.
 This shows all products being sold online.
 From this page all users can:
         - Add products to the cart.
         - View reviews about a product.
     - News and Special Offers - this is a blog page that can be accessed from the navigation bar or the landing page.
 It shows a synopsis of all news and special offers .
-From this page all users  can click on the read more button to bring them to a page to view the full post.
+From this page all users  can click on the read more button to bring them to the full post page.
-    - The product search input box - located in the footer if you want to search for a certain product in the shop.
+    - The product search input box - located in the footer.
+This can be used to search for a certain product in the shop.

 - Anyone who visits the page has the option to
     - login or